Flagstaff War: Flagstaff cut down for the first time

 In the second week of August 1844, the barque Sydney arrived at the Bay of Islands from New South Wales with 160 officers and men of the 99th Regiment.
-On 24 August 1844 Governor FitzRoy arrived in the bay from Auckland upon HMS Hazard.
+On 24 August 1844 Governor Robert FitzRoy arrived at the bay from Auckland upon HMS Hazard.
 The Government brig Victoria arrived in company with HMS Hazard, with a detachment of the 96th Regiment under Lieutenant Colonel William Hulme.
 Governor FitzRoy summoned the Ngāpuhi chiefs to a conference at Te Waimate mission on 2 September and apparently defused the situation.
 Tāmati Wāka Nene requested the Governor to remove the troops and redress the native grievances in respect of the customs duties that were put in place in 1841, that Heke and Pōmare II viewed as damaging the maritime trade from which they benefited.
 Tāmati Wāka Nene and the other Ngāpuhi chiefs undertook to keep Heke in check and to protect the Europeans in the Bay of Islands.
 Hōne Heke did not attend, but sent a conciliatory letter and offered to replace the flagstaff.
 The soldiers were returned to Sydney, but the accord did not last.
 The Ngāpuhi warriors led by Te Ruki Kawiti and Hōne Heke decided to challenge the Europeans at Kororāreka.